-Group Course no. Course Name Course Name Credit Hours
+Group Course no. Course Name Credit Hours

 ISL 101 Islamic Culture 3

 First Group ISL 103 Islam and Contemporary Issues 3

 ISL 102 Islamic Ethics 3

 SOC 101 Introduction to Sociology 3

 MAN 101 Man and Environment 3

-Second Course LIB 101 Introduction to Library Science 3
+LIB 101 Introduction to Library Science 3

-Second Group SPT IOI Special Topics 3
+Second Group SPT 101 Special Topics 3

 CS 205 Computer Applications 3

-BA 161 Introduction to Entrepreneurship 3
+LFS 102 Thinking and Communication Skills Development 3

 C. Other courses may be added, and some of the courses mentioned above may be cancelled by a resolution of the University Council.
 The council forms a committee for each course, or a number of the required courses.
 These committees set the courses' curriculum according to the council's guidelines.
 2. College Requirements: